mathesar-foundation/mathesar-wiki/design/specs/listing-views.md

 ### Regular vs. Materialized Views

 Regular views need to be differentiated from materialized views as the use cases might differ.
 However, we don't want to create a rigid distinction between both as it could confuse users being introduced to the concept of views.
-For this purpose, an indicator, such as the letter 'M' can be added next to the view icon to show that it is of the type 'Materialized'.
+For this purpose, an indicator, such as the letter 'M' should be added next to the view icon to show that it is of the type 'Materialized'.

 ### Recently Opened